jamiedidthis/quartz/content/notes/could kinesiology explain the phenomenon of faith healing.md

 What I’ve experienced in the process feels—for lack of a better word—miraculous.
 I’ve had real, physiological pain in my body vanish.
 Had the Christian faith still been my framework, that’s what I would attribute any healing to.

 ---
-- see also: [[notes/modern science often repackages medieval categories|modern science often repackages medieval categories]], or for a more positive spin, [[notes/we rediscover and rename old ideas all the time|we rediscover and rename old ideas all the time]]
+- see also: [[notes/modern science often repackages medieval categories|modern science often repackages medieval categories]], or for a more positive spin, [[notes/everything old is new again|everything old is new again]]
 ---
 ## Further reading